AXErunners/nomad/README.md

-# nomad-axe
+# nomad
-Docker image for axed with masternode support
+Docker image for `axed` with masternode support.